“We have targeted the game toward experienced gamemasters and players at all levels of roleplaying experience.” – 13th Age core book

 The Keeper’s Resource Book included NPCs, so I eagerly volunteered to create (statless) characters associated with the 13 icons that GMs could easily pop into their games as one-off encounters, recurring characters, or even major villains.
 I also wanted to revisit the subject of backgrounds, which I wrote about in a previous Page XX article.

 ASH LAW had begun work on an ambitious toolkit for improvising adventures, but other priorities left it orphaned.
 I took it apart and rebuilt it into a lean, mean, GMing machine for running zero-preparation sessions of 13th Age.
-And hey, speaking of ASH, we decided that it was finally time to make his Montage mechanic from Organized Play an official part of the rules.
+And hey, speaking of ASH, we decided that it was finally time to make her Montage mechanic from Organized Play an official part of the rules.
 So from now on, when someone asks, “Where are Montages described?” the answer is, “In the GM’s Resource Book”.

 We also recruited Rob to write a section called “Six Things Rob Does Now”, and compiled general-purpose GM advice scattered across various books.